KrisShin/musicbox/README.md

 This is a music downloader client for learning Tauri V2, And you can search/download music by this client.
 We will support multi-platform, welcome try in [Release](https://github.com/KrisShin/musicbox/releases)

-### Release 20250821
+### Release 20250822

-- 1. fixed the failure of loading some song cover art
-- 2. optimized the list display of song list page
-- 3. added the download function of song list list
-- 4. supported the desktop silent download to the download folder
+- 1. Add System tray on desktop client.
-- 5. fixed some known bugs
+- 2. fixed some known bugs

 ## Client(Android)